TankTechsRx Review: Is It The Best Holding Tank Treatment For You?

 All three tanks usually have RV sensors on them that connect to a monitor inside your RV so you can see how full or empty the tanks are at any given time.

 This tank stores clean water to flush your toilet, take a shower, and to run through the faucet.
-A water pump gets the water through the pipes.
+RV water pumps get the water through the pipes.

 This tank is only needed when dry camping, AKA when you are not connected to an external water supply.